 Impossible!
 You may even call me a lunatic for just asking such a silly question.
 But the point is if we are not keeping pace with rapidly changing technology, we might be on the losing side.

 Similar is the case with Patent monetization.
 Generally, it has been considered that effective patent monetization requires laborious man-hours.
-However, automation of patent monetization can help us achieve more with less.
+However, the automation of patent monetization can help us achieve more with less.

 Let’s understand how.

 Assume you have a portfolio of 1000 patents.
 Now in order to analyze the portfolio manually, you require a large number of resources.
-However, automation tools can do that in the matter of a few hours.
+However, automation tools can do that in a matter of a few hours.
 Further, you can fine-tune it to get additional insights to make informed decisions.

 Still confused?
 Well, below I have seven examples that can help you drive the point home: